Traditional Golden Milk Made Into A Creamy Custard

 This rich, honey-sweetened, egg yolk custard is spiced with anti-inflammatory turmeric, spicy ginger, warming cinnamon, floral cardamom, a pinch of exciting cloves, and my all-time-favorite-spice, nutmeg.

-The color is vibrant and fresh, the flavor is earthy and spicy and not too sweet.
+The color of this custard is vibrant and fresh, the flavor is earthy, spicy, and not too sweet.
 It’s a great way to add healthy fats into your diet with the added benefit of anti-inflammatory turmeric.

 Bake this custard in small clear glass jars to really enjoy the color.

 - 2 cups cream